 The information on the programme page reflects the intended programme structure against the given academic session.
+If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.

-46 hours (lectures, tutorials, activities).
+Over 50 hours (lectures, tutorials, activities).
 The course will be delivered Monday - Friday over the 3 weeks.

-Monday - Friday 10am-3pm.
-In addition to regular lectures and tutorials, each course is composed of a range of activities relating to their academic content (e.g. museum visit, company visit etc).
+Monday - Friday 10am-3.30pm.
+In addition to regular lectures and seminars, each course is composed of a range of activities relating to their academic content (e.g. museum visit etc).

-10% discount if you apply by 31 March 2019
+10% early-bird discount when you apply by 31 March

 Enrolment of Summer School applicants who don’t meet the entry requirements is at the discretion of SOAS – please get in touch to speak to us in detail about your application

-Once you have submitted the online application form, you will be informed as to whether you have a place on the summer school within 5 working days.
+Once you have submitted the online application form, you will be informed as to whether you have a place on the summer school within 7 working days.
 Please do not pay your tuition fee prior to having received your offer letter.